 All reports will be handwritten or completed using FBR per supervisor/commander's approval.
+Handwritten reports shall be completed at the end of the operation.
 Supervisors shall sign all handwritten reports.

 F. Patrol Wagons

 Wagon officers will have arrest and citation paperwork, flex cuff cutters, white boards with dry-erase marker, and digital cameras.
 Wagon officers shall be responsible for transporting arrestees not cited to the County Jail (or County mobile booking if requested), and maintaining an arrest log.